 For any children under 10 we ask that parents/ carers stay in the Rainbow centre.
 If you need to leave the centre for any reason can you please provide us with a mobile number.
 During your child’s first 2 visits we allow parents/ carers to stay in the hall for the Child's reassurance (and parents!).
 On the 3rd session we would ask you to watch from the viewing window, as it may distract the child during their lesson.
 If there is a reason why you need to come in please come in and discuss it with a coach.

 We will endeavour to run classes every single Saturday (except in holiday periods- see term dates for details).
-However in the event of unforeseen circumstances (including but not limited to....severe weather conditions, flooding, problems with the Rainbow Centre building), we may have to cancel a session, and we regret we will not be able to refund that lesson.
+However in the event of unforeseen circumstances (including but not limited to....severe weather conditions, flooding, problems with the Rainbow Centre building or force majeure), we may have to cancel sessions, and we regret we will not be able to refund that lesson.
 If a lesson is to be cancelled, EGTC will notify parents by putting a message on the news section of this website, will put a notice up at the Rainbow, will send an email round parentmail, and will put a message on twitter.

 We start with a 10 minute warm up then the children are put into groups with their coach.
 They will use 4 pieces of equipment each week.